Rhinoplasty Surgery, New York City

 Health Improvements: Rhinoplasty

 The ability to breathe comfortably can promote a better night’s sleep and is an important part of a healthy lifestyle.
-Dr. Bennett treats many patients referred by other surgeons with complex breathing issues or when previous surgery has uncovered breathing concerns of which the patients were not previously aware.
+Dr. Bennett treats many patients referred by other surgeons with complex breathing issues or when previous surgery has uncovered breathing concerns that patients had not recognized before the procedure.
 He is well-known for his revision rhinoplasty method, which restores the patients’ ability to breathe and improves the appearance of the nose by rebuilding previously removed cartilage or bone.

-Your Consultation Dr. Bennett individualizes every patient’s care.
+Your Consultation: Dr. Bennett individualizes every patient’s care.
 A minimum of half an hour is needed to fully understand your expectations and to get a complete history and evaluation of the inside and outside of your nose.
 Knowing what to expect will make the entire experience more pleasant and increase your satisfaction with the surgical results.
 Dr. Bennett will discuss the cosmetic and functional expectations of your rhinoplasty in detail to make sure all of your questions are answered.
 We will make sure you understand all the costs associated to a rhinoplasty.
 Depending on whether you have functional/breathing issues insurance may cover part of your surgery.

 Computer Imaging: Reviewing photographs of your nose from several different angles gives you the opportunity say what you like or dislike about your nose, and what you would like to change.
 Computer imaging provides an additional step where we can agree on a final goal for the procedure.
 Computer imaging is not a guarantee of outcome and individual results may vary.